MapStory/mapstory/README.md

 *NOTE*: while it is safer (to avoid conflicts with other packages and keep dependencies isolated) to create your virtualenv using the default mode of ignoring site-packages, this may result in more requirements being installed by pip.
 It is possible to use the virtualenv flag `--system-site-packages` if you run into issues.

+Now, change directory to `MapLoom` and bootstrap:

+    bower install
+    npm install
+    grunt copy

+Important Tasks
+===============

 Many paver tasks are reused from GeoNode.
 They should be run in the `mapstory-geonode` directory to work properly.

-Important Tasks
-===============

 To setup from an initially clean state: